ingo-m/pyprf/README.md

 <img src="logo/logo.png" width=200 align="right" />

-A free & open source *python tool for population receptive field analysis* consisting of two main parts:
+A free & open source *python tool for population receptive field (PRF) analysis* consisting of two main parts:

 ### 1. Stimulus presentation
-A tool for presentation of visual stimuli during a retinotopic mapping fMRI experiment.
-The stimuli consist of bars at different locations and orientation, filled with flickering black and white chequerboards.
-There is a central fixation dot.
-It is important that the participant maintain fixation throughout the experiment.
-Therefore, we included a central fixation task.
+A tool for presentation of visual stimuli during a retinotopic mapping functional magnetic resonance imaging (fMRI) experiment.
+The stimuli consist of bars at different locations and orientation, filled with flickering black and white checkerboards.
+It is important that the participant stays fixated at the central fixation dot throughout the experiment.
+Therefore, we included a fixation task.
 The fixation dot sometimes changes its colour, and the participant's task is to press a button (number '1') in response.
 At the end of the presentation, feedback is provided as to how many targets the participant detected.

 ### 2. Data analysis
 Analysis tools for fMRI data from retinotopic mapping experiment.
-A population receptive field (pRF) is estimated for each voxel (see [1]).
+A PRF is estimated for each voxel (see [1]).
 The pRF model used here is a 2D Gaussian; the free parameters are the Gaussian's x- and y-position, and its width (SD).
 This rather simple pRF model is best suited for early visual cortex (higher cortical areas may require more complex models).

-The analysis can be carried out in three different ways: using numpy, cython, or tensorflow.
-All three approaches yield the same results, but differ in their dependencies and computational time.
-The numpy approach does not require any dependencies other than standard packages (see below table for details).
-With cython, a considerable speedup can be expected; cython needs to be available, and the respective cython code needs to be compiled (see below for instructions).
-The cython approach is recommended for most users.
-Finally, depending on the available hardware, the tensorflow approach may outperform the other options in terms of speed by running the GLM model fitting on the GPU.
+The analysis can be carried out in three different ways: using [numpy](http://www.numpy.org/), [cython](http://cython.org/), or [tensorflow](https://www.tensorflow.org/).
+All three approaches yield the same results, but differ in their dependencies and computational time:
+- **Numpy** does not require any dependencies other than standard packages (see below table for details).
+- **Cython** offers a considerable speedup.
+Cython package needs to be installed and the respective cython code needs to be compiled (see below for instructions). _This approach is recommended for most users_.
+- **Tensorflow** may outperform the other options in terms of speed (depending on the available hardware) by running the GLM model fitting on the graphics processing unit (GPU).
 However, tensorflow needs to be installed and configured to use the GPU (including respective drivers).

 ## Dependencies
 [**Python 2.7**](https://www.python.org/download/releases/2.7/)